gutenbergtools/gutenbergsite/site/help/mobile.md

 Many or all Kindles allow you to install alternate eBook reader software.
 Advice we have received (which might need adjustment for your specific device, or if some versions of software are updated from when these instructions were written):  **install a third party EPUB reader** and start downloading the EPUB files instead of the Kindle files from Project Gutenberg.
 You may want to read up on installing third party apps on the Kindle you have.
 Advantages of EPUB files over Kindle files include: that they are much smaller than Kindle files and that they work on the Apple iPad too.

 ## Nook
 The Barnes &amp; Noble "Nook" devices seem to work well with Project Gutenberg titles, including the different versions (Color etc.).
-Note that to connect for tethering and sideloading, your Nook needs to be awake (use the on-screen slider to do this, you'll get a message that it is connected to your computer).
+Note that to connect for tethering and side loading, your Nook needs to be awake (use the on-screen slider to do this, you'll get a message that it is connected to your computer).
 Other points for the Nook:
 - You can use the built-in Web browser to look at Project Gutenberg eBooks in text and HTML format, but the browser will not display EPUB or the other common Project Gutenberg download formats
 - Instead, use your computer's Web browser to find and download EPUB or other formats.
 Use the techniques described elsewhere on this page.
 There does not seem to be a way to download those formats to your Nook without going through your computer or the online Nook store.

 Beware that there are many Barnes &amp; Noble titles in print and eBooks that are not free from them, but are free from Project Gutenberg.
 B&amp;N often adds a "Copyright" statement to such old books (for example, Pride and Prejudice, which actually was included with the Nook we tried), but only things like the cover and introduction are copyrighted, the main text is not.
-For older (pre-1926) content, there is a good chance that Project Gutenberg has it for free, but B&amp;N will charge money for it.
+For older content (95+ years since publication), there is a good chance that Project Gutenberg has it for free, but B&amp;N will charge money for it.
 Of course there might be advantages to the non-free version (such as better formatting).
 Be aware, and make an informed choice.

 ## Kobo Reader
 Kobo has had positive reviews, and is less restrictive about where it gets content than devices from B&amp;N and Amazon.

-Putting a Project Gutenberg epub file onto a Kobo couldn't be easier.
-Connect your Kobo to your computer, then drag and drop the epub from your computer to the Kobo.
-When you disconnect your Kobo, it will automatically ingest the epub, and add it to "My Books."
+Putting a Project Gutenberg EPUB file onto a Kobo couldn't be easier.
+Connect your Kobo to your computer, then drag and drop the EPUB from your computer to the Kobo.
+When you disconnect your Kobo, it will automatically ingest the EPUB, and add it to "My Books."

 The [Kobo](https://www.kobo.com/) reader online store includes free access to 100 of the most popular Project Gutenberg titles.
 You need to go through the registration process to get access to the store.
 Direct transfer of downloaded eBooks from a computer to the Kobo did not immediately work for us, but is supposed to be supported.
 The Kobo supports PDF and EPUB formats, and has a simple built-in Web browser that can be used to read eBooks online.
 Project Gutenberg would like to thank Kobo for providing free evaluation readers in 2010.

-We have had reports that the Project Gutenberg website does not work well with the web browser found on some new Kobo devices.

 ## Android
 The Android operating system is found on many phones and tablets.
-The specific features and applications varies, and there are often customizations to Android that change functionality.
+The specific features and applications vary, and there are often customizations to Android that change functionality.
 Android devices include Web browsers that can be used to read Project Gutenberg's text and HTML eBooks online.

 For other file types, you can try copying from your computer to the device as described above.
-Use the Google Play Store or a similar source for searching for apps, to find ways to download and display EPUB and MOBI (Kindle) files.
+Or, you might be able to download or view directly on your Android.
+Use the Google Play Store or a similar source for searching for apps, to find ways to download and display EPUB or other files.
+We have had many positive reports of the app [Calibre](https://calibre-ebook.com].

 ## iPad, iPhone and iPod Touch
 Your regular Web browser (Safari, etc.) can read Project Gutenberg eBooks online.